 - pay a portion of two weeks letting fee, subject to government guidelines and the Residential Tenancies Act

 - ongoing maintenance of the property and gardens (if specified in your lease agreement) until the new tenant’s lease commences

 Please be assured that we will do everything we can to find a suitable tenant as quickly as possible to help minimise your cost, but please note we require a vacating date in order to begin the re-letting process.

-The Notice of Intention to Leave form can be found on our Forms and Legal page.
+The Notice of Intention to Leave form can be found here.